 Easy Template Management

 If you have many variations of servers, you may find it beneficial to create a modular structure with your templates.
 This will allow you to layer templates based on function.
-One common use case for this is creating a baseline template for all OS/system related metrics and then layering on application related metrics.
-This makes you ongoing maintenance of templates easier and less error-prone.
+One common use case for this is creating a baseline template for all OS/system related metrics and then layering on application-related metrics.
+This makes your ongoing maintenance of templates easier and less error-prone.

 What can I tag?

 Servers – Helpful for organization and powerful server selection for starting maintenance windows, running reports, or generating dashboards.
 Heartbeat tags can also be added to Agent and OnSight-based instances.